Jaka Blažič: Early life

 Born in the town of Jesenice in a family of athletes—skiing coach father Dušan Blažič and mother Ksenija who had formerly played volleyball—young Jaka took up basketball early.
-His younger sister Pia is a professional volleyball player.
+His younger sister Pia would go on to become a professional volleyball player.

 Professional career

 Blažič started his professional career in 2007 with Triglav Kranj.
 From 2009 to 2011 he played with Geoplin Slovan.

 In July 2011, he signed a three-year deal with Union Olimpija.

-On June 18, 2013, Blažič signed a three-year deal with the Serbian team Crvena zvezda.
-On September 14, 2015, he parted ways with the club.
+On 18 June 2013 Blažič signed a three-year deal with the Serbian team Crvena zvezda.
+On 14 September 2015 he parted ways with the club.

-One day later, on September 15, 2015, he signed a three-year contract with the Spanish team Baskonia.
-On July 3, 2017, Blažič parted ways with Baskonia.
+One day later, on 15 September 2015, he signed a three-year contract with the Spanish team Baskonia.
+On 3 July 2017 Blažič parted ways with Baskonia.

-On July 16, 2017, Blazič signed with MoraBanc Andorra for the 2017–18 season.
-On August 9, 2018, Blazič signed a one-year deal with FC Barcelona Lassa of the Liga ACB and the EuroLeague.
+On 16 July 2017 Blazič signed with MoraBanc Andorra for the 2017–18 season.
+On 9 August 2018 Blazič signed a one-year deal with FC Barcelona Lassa of the Liga ACB and the EuroLeague.

-On July 20, 2019, Blazič signed a two-year contract with Cedevita Olimpija.
+On 20 July 2019 Blazič signed a two-year contract with Cedevita Olimpija.

-On June 2, 2022, he has signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).
+On 2 June 2022 he signed with Bahçeşehir Koleji of the Turkish Basketball Super League (BSL).